YoshiokaHaruki/AMXX-Point-Map-Maker/README.md

  * @return				Returns 'true' if at least 1 point was written to the array, otherwise 'false' */ native bool: pmm_get_all_points( const Array: arPoints, const szObjectName[ ] = "general" );

+/**
+ * Destroy the main array with all points.
+ * This native should be used if you have written down all the points you need somewhere in advance.
+ */
+native pmm_free_array( );
 ```